This post may contain affiliate links. Read the full disclosure here.

 This can happen when pouring a cold liquid into hot melty caramel.
 To prevent this from happening, pour the cream in very slowly and whisk continuously while you do so.

-- Caramel sauce will keep for up to 2 weeks in an airtight container stored in the refrigerator.
-Caramel can be warmed for a few seconds before use.
+Caramel sauce will keep for up to 2 weeks in an airtight container stored in the refrigerator.
+It can be warmed for a few seconds before use.

-- Caramel sauce also freezes well.
+It can also be frozen.
 Place in a freezer-safe container once it has cooled and freeze for up to 3 months.
 Thaw in the refrigerator overnight and warm before serving.